 But the year was not over.
 In mid-1913 Hiratsuka rekindled a love affair with Hiroshi Okumura, an artist five years her junior.
 They talked over what to do next, since they both rejected conventional marriage.
 Finally, in rather Ibsenist fashion, Hiratsuka deserted her parents’ home and moved in with Okumura in January 1914.

 Though Hiratsuka later advocated state-provided incomes for stay-at-home mothers, she was the main breadwinner in the family she raised with Okumura, and they remained unmarried for 27 years.

 Weighed down by public criticism and the declining fortunes of Seito, Hiratsuka handed over its editorship to a rising young feminist, Noe Ito, in 1915.

 She emerged, re-energized in 1919 to co-found the New Woman Association, which campaigned for women’s suffrage and labor rights.

-Today Raicho is remembered as a pioneering Japanese feminist.
+Today Hiratsuka is remembered as a pioneering Japanese feminist.
 I think she has something to say to today’s young Japanese women who, while not consciously individualist, often do express an individualized attitude in their love, family and career aspirations.

 Yet, her early defiance of ryosai kenbo ideology, her advocacy of working women’s rights and her lyrical affirmations of women’s “hidden genius and latent talent” all remain inspirational.

-Finally — with all today’s talk of declining marriage and birthrates in Japan — perhaps Raicho’s and Okumura’s unconventional bond points to an alternative for those caught between rigid gender-role expectations and an economy less supportive of male breadwinners.
+Finally — with all today’s talk of declining marriage and birthrates in Japan — perhaps Hiratsuka’s and Okumura’s unconventional bond points to an alternative for those caught between rigid gender-role expectations and an economy less supportive of male breadwinners.